(Last Updated on : 15/03/2017)

 North Indian Cuisine has some exotic dishes to its credit.
 Many of which are renowned all over the world and regarded as the most developed and refined of all culinary arts.
-Wheat can be considered as staple in a north Indian meal.
-Usually a north Indian meal consists of Roti or Paratha (Indian bread) and a sabji (gravy made with vegetables).
-On special occasion four course meals are observed:
+North Indian cuisine is distinguished by the proportionally high use of dairy products

-This cuisine is dominating in the northern part of India.
-It has strong influences of Muslim Cooking and some of the dishes still keep their Muslim names like kebabs, kofta, pulao, biryani etc. Mughlai Cuisine is very "spicy" and has a distinctive aroma and taste of ground and whole spices.
+cuisine is dominating in the northern part of India.
+It has strong influences of Muslim cooking and some of the dishes still keep their Muslim names like kebabs, kofta, pulao

 Uttar Pradesh Cuisine